MeshUDF: Fast and Differentiable Meshing of Unsigned Distance Field Networks: Method

-Let us now assume that $\bv$ sits on the edge of a boundary facet.
-One could still use the derivatives of Eq.~\ref{eq:derivatives0}, but that would mean that all deformations must be perpendicular to that facet and, thus, does not allow for shrinking or expanding of the surface during shape optimization.
-Instead, at such a point $\bv$ we consider deformations along $\bo$, a vector perpendicular to the edge, pointing outwards, and within the plane defined by the facet.
-In practice, we compute $\bo$ as the cross product of the surface normal and the border edge.
-Given this definition of $\bo$, we show that the derivative can be estimated as
+\textit{Derivatives at the Surface Boundaries.} Let us now assume that $\bv$ sits on the edge of a boundary facet.
+Mapping it to $\bv_+$ and $\bv_-$ and using the derivatives of Eq.~\ref{eq:derivatives0} would mean that all deformations are perpendicular to that facet.
+Thus, it does not permit shrinking or expanding of the surface during shape optimization.
+In this setting, there is a whole family of closest points to $\bv$ in the $\alpha$-levelset; they lay on a semicircle with radius $\alpha$.
+To allow for shrinkage and expansion, we map $\bv$ to the semicircle point along $\bo$, a vector perpendicular to the edge, pointing outwards, and within the plane defined by the facet.
+Hence, we consider the point $\bv_o$ which is the closest to $\bv$ on the $\alpha$-levelset in the direction of $\bo$:

-where $\alpha$ is again a small scalar.
-This result rests on a second lemma that we also prove in the supplementary material.

-\parag{Lemma 2}\textit{ With $\bv$ on the border of the 0-levelset and $\bo$ the unit length vector tangent to the surface on $\bv$ and pointing outwards, let $\alpha$ be a small scalar value, and let $\bv_o$ be the 3D point that is $\alpha \bo$ away from $\bv$ with $u_o$ be the corresponding UDF value: